kelpikz/TRINIT_ENIGMA_BC04/README.md

 implemented oauth2.0 spec based authorization flow

-### flow
+### Flow
-- company/goverment body request for user data
+- Company/government body request for user data
-- user will be notified about the request
+- User will be notified about the request
+- User can accept/reject client request
+- All the files data will be fetched from the ipfs and ethereum network
+- Fetched files will be encrypted with the client public key will be send back (using elliptic curve cryptography)

+### TODO
+- consent flow frontend integration

 ## Install truffle
 ```bash